 2. Watch less tv

-Jeff and I gave up tv for lent this year and not only did we have more time, we didn’t miss it like we thought we would.
+Jeff and I gave up tv for lent last year and not only did we have more time, we didn’t miss it like we thought we would.
 It actually felt really good to cut it out.
 But I’ve also noticed that it’s a slippery slope for me.
 If I “watch one episode” that can easily get me hooked and next thing I know I’ve watched the whole season.
 Keeping it top of mind is crucial and setting some general rules is helpful too.

 3. Plan ahead

 Have you ever spent a perfectly good hour of time going from one activity to the next spinning in circles without ever really finishing anything?
-The other day while Hayes was taking a nap I was so overwhelmed with all of the things I could be doing that I ended up half sweeping the floor, emptying the top of the dishwasher, and starting a load of laundry with a lot of ‘what the heck am I doing’ in between.
+The other day while both girls were taking a nap I was so overwhelmed with all of the things I could be doing that I ended up half sweeping the floor, emptying the top of the dishwasher, and starting a load of laundry with a lot of ‘what the heck am I doing’ in between.
 It’s not very productive and it also drains my energy because I am annoyed with how terrible my use of time was.

 4. Wake up earlier